pgonzaleznetwork/HappySoup.io/README.md

 ## The best feature - Deployment Boundaries

-Jump to the the Who is this for for section to see how admins and developers can also use this app.
+Jump to the the Who is this for for section to see how **:star:admins and developers:star:** can also use this app.

 #### Why Salesforce DX has seen poor adoption :disappointed: